Christchurch mosque shootings: Prime Minister Jacinda Ardern's message to Donald Trump

 Ardern has also spoken to Australian Prime Minister Scott Morrison.

-The Ministry of Foreign Affairs and Trade is receiving messages to New Zealand from around the world but Ardern said she had received some from other leader she personally knew.
+The Ministry of Foreign Affairs and Trade is receiving messages to New Zealand from around the world.

+Ardern said she had received some from other leaders she personally knew.

 Pakistan Prime Minister Imran Khan tweeted his sympathy last night and in another tweet laid the blame at the post 9-11 environment in which "Islam and 1.3 billion Muslims have collectively been blamed for any act of terror by a Muslim."